 - Paper, a small binder and sheet protectors in which to place each page

-- Put your Emotional Language Book together (or just print off your free download from above!)
+- Put your Emotional Language Book together (or just print off your free download from below!)

 - Listen to the corresponding episode Regulate Yourself!
 What is Emotional Regulation? for a great way to set the activity to music while you read through your book, asking questions on each page, like, “where is the sad boy?
 Why do you think he’s so sad?”